 The Chicago window -- a large, fixed central pane flanked by operable sashes -- is a common feature of commercial style buildings.

-Distinguishing characteristics of the style include heavily bracketed cornices, and a mixture of window openings that might include a combination of round, segmental and stilted segmental arches, sometimes with decorative hood moldings.
+Distinguishing characteristics of the style include heavily bracketed cornices, and a mixture of window openings that might include a combination of round, segmental and stilted segmental arches, sometimes with decorative wood moldings.

 Storefronts were often made of cast iron.
 Nearly every downtown in America had Italianate style commercial buildings.